-The causes of fatigue failure of welded structures mainly include the following aspects:
+The causes of fatigue failure in welded structures encompass several critical factors:

 In the study of iron and steel materials, researchers strive for high specific strength, meaning the ability to support heavy loads while being lightweight.
 This allows structures to have greater bearing capacity while retaining the same weight, or to have the same capacity while being lighter.
 As a result, high-strength steel was developed and boasts high fatigue strength.